a-rosenberg/social-distancing-or-not/README.md

 by further exploring the data and looking for other relevant data sources.

 ## What next?
-- look at other partisan variables?
+- Look at other partisan variables?
 E.g., more recent congressional voting information (in the election datasets!)
-- model this with something clever like a regression analysis.
+- Model this with something clever like a regression analysis.
-- find better datasets to describe adherence to social distancing.
+- Find better datasets to describe adherence to social distancing.
 It looks like there are some cool dashboards put out by states; however the information is coming from for-profit companies like Unacast so the underlying data isn't available.